-Synopsis of Wrong (WI) Indication Handling
+Synopsis of Wrong-(WI) Indication (WI) Handling

-Thoroughly go over and clarify the concept of a WI with a client who is not familiar 🕶 Formatted: Left with the concept.
-As appropriate, ask: Was there a wrong indication there (or "at that time")?
+Thoroughly go over and clarify the concept of a wrong indicationWI with a client who is not familiar with the concept.

+As appropriate, ask:

+Was there a wrong indication there (or "at that time")?

 Might there have been a wrong indication there (or "at that time")?

 Was there a wrong indication either stated or implied at that time?

 Was that a wrong indication?

+Was a wrong indication?

+When you want to address charge on a specific person or situation:

-Has given you a wrong indication?
-If yes, but not stated specifically by your client, ask: What was the wrong indication?
+Has \\\\ given you a wrong indication? or Were you given a wrong indication at \\\\?

+If yes, but not stated specifically by your client, ask:

+What was the wrong indication?
 (Explore if necessary to get exact wording.)

-Indicate the WI to the client: "OK was a wrong indication."
+Indicate the wrong indication to the client: "OK. \\\\\ was a wrong indication."

 Watch for the full end point.
-If no end point appears (and it is appropriate - as it would not have been in the case of the paranoid man above, since doing this step would have reinforced his paranoia), go after a correct indication (CI): What would/might have been a correct indication?
-(Get the right wording worked out and indicate it to your client as a CI): OK would have been a CI.
-If an end point has not been reached yet, do the following loop: 1.
-Get the idea of (WI) 2.
-Get the idea of (CI) Handle each wrong indication as above (e.g., Has given you another wrong indication?) and ask the question until you have cleared up all the WIs s/he can find.
-Then check the other flows: Flows 1.
-Has given you a wrong indication?
-(Or, as appropriate, Did give ?)
-3. Have you given a wrong indication?
-4. Has given another a wrong indication 5.
-Has another given a wrong indication?
+If no end point appears

+What would/might have been a correct indication?
+(Get the right wording worked out and indicate it to your client as a correct indication:):

+OK. \\\\\ would have been a correct indicationCI.

+If an end point has not been reached yet, do the following loop:

+1. Get the idea of (WI)

+2. Get the idea of (CI)

+Handle each wrong indication as above (e.g., Has given you another wrong indication?) and ask the question until you have cleared up all the WIs s/he can find.
+Then check the other flows:
-6. Have you given yourself a wrong indication because of ?

-Multifaceted Upset Handling

-The technique below can relieve an upset.
-They should not be used in a rote manner.
-You can ask any additional question that seems right to assist the client (as long as your questions are not evaluative or leading), and omit any question that does not fit.
-As always, adhere to the Rules of Facilitation and the Communication Exercises and end at an end point even if you have not asked all questions.

-- 1. What happened? - 2.
-When did it happen? - 3.
-What was the worst part? - 4.
-Was there anything you expected at the time?
-Anything else you expected? - 5.
-Did you have any intention at the time? or What did you have in mind? - 6.
-Did (the other person involved)have some expectation(s)? - 7.
-Did (the other person involved)have some intention(s)? or, What did have in mind? - 8.
-Is there any undelivered communication having to do with this upset? - 9.
-Have you created any part of this upset? - 10.
-Is there anything you have to give up to let go of this upset? - 11.
-What would happen if this upset continued? - 12.
-What would happen if you let go of this upset? - 13.
-Could you let go of this upset? (if so) When? - 14.
-How does the upset seem to you now?
-If OK, - 15.
-What (possibility) could you create now? or, What could you now make happen into the future?

-If needed ask, Is there an earlier, similar upset? and repeat the above on that upset.

-Formatted: Indent: First line: 0.25", No bullets or numbering
+Flows

+- 1. Has \\\\\ given you a wrong indication?
+(Or, as appropriate, At (In) \\\\ were you given a wrong indication a...?) - 2.
+Have you given \\\\\ a wrong indication? - 3.
+Has \\\\\ given another a wrong indication - 4.
+Has another given \\\\\ a wrong indication? - 5.
+Have you given yourself a wrong indication because of \\\\\?

-16. Recall Lists
+Recall Lists